CARNIVAL-IITP/Speaker-Identification/HAN_loss/readme.md

 How to use?

-First, use have to prepare the speech dataset, utterances & speaker label
+First, you have to prepare the speech dataset, utterances & speaker label

 You can download the VoxCeleb Dataset in: https://www.robots.ox.ac.uk/~vgg/data/voxceleb/